Cassie has everything she wants…

-In fact, Reid in a suit might seriously compromise her determination to keep her distance.
+In fact, the sight of Reid turned out might seriously compromise her determination to keep her distance.

 “The christening,” Cassie admitted.
-“Nick and Tori’s daughter, Hope.”
+“Nick and Tori’s daughter, Emily.”

 “Right.
 Just for the weekend, then.”
-His gaze brightened.
+He nodded.
 “Takes high stakes to bring you back, Cassie Wilson,” he continued, his tone teasing.
 “I don’t remember you coming for the wedding, even though it was your cousin and best friend getting hitched.”

 “They stopped in New York on their honeymoon so I didn’t have to.”

 “Bet your mom loved that decision.”

 “I was working,” Cassie said, hearing a familiar bit of defensiveness in her tone.
 Why did everyone find it so hard to believe that Montrose River wasn’t a draw for her?
 “Even now, I’m just here until Sunday night.”

 Emily wailed so loudly that both Cassie and Reid looked toward the check-out.

 “Well, maybe our paths will cross again.
 Enjoy,” Reid said, indicating the salsa, then turned back to the mop.

 Cassie treated herself to a look at his butt, telling herself that her interest was professional, then walked carefully down the aisle.
 She felt Reid watching her and wondered if she would see him again.
 She had just about nothing to lose in town now, and indulging her curiosity about the baddest boy in town was a serious temptation.